ABlessingFromTheLord/Code-Store/README.md

 # Code-Store
-#This is a collection of my Tscript code for various purposes
+#This is a collection of my code for various purposes